How can a lawyer help me with an employment contract?

 Many employment contracts, both written and oral, do not contain clauses about the amount of notice required to terminate the contract.
 That doesn't mean an employer can terminate the contract without notice.
 Rather, in such cases, the law will imply a term providing that the contract can be terminated on ‘reasonable notice’.

 How long 'reasonable notice' is depends on the circumstances.
 Relevant factors include:

 - length of service

 - any detriment the employee suffered in order to take-up the position.

 In some cases reasonable notice can be as much as 12 months.
 However, the cases on reasonable notice are increasingly difficult and complex.
-It's important that you seek legal advice about your reasonable notice entitlement.
+It's important that you seek legal advice from an employment lawyer about your reasonable notice entitlement.

 Employment contracts can include a term that allows an employer to make payment in lieu of giving notice.
 This means that the employer can pay to the employee an amount equal to what they would have earned had they worked during their notice period and bring the contract to an immediate end.

 For employees covered by the Fair Work Act 2009, payment in lieu of notice must be calculated at the employee's full rate of pay, including allowances, penalty rates, bonuses and superannuation contributions.